Unified Text-Image-to-Video Generation: A Training-Free Approach to Flexible Visual Conditioning: Introduction

 In recent years, diffusion models \cite{ho2020denoising} have shown excellent performance in text-to-video (T2V) generation \cite{ho2022video,he2022latent,singer2023makeavideo,hongcog2023video,kong2024hunyuanvideo,blattmann2023align,wang2025wan,yang2025cogvideox,wang2023modelscope}, serving as video foundation models for various downstream video generation tasks.
 Given the vagueness and ambiguity of language \cite{lai2025unleashing,lai2024lego}, recent work has investigated synthesizing videos conditioned on RGB images for precise controllability on the appearance of people, objects and background \cite{blattmann2023stable,li2024generative,chen2024seine}, which is as known as image-to-video (I2V) generation.
 In these models, RGB images can be used as conditions alone \cite{blattmann2023stable,li2024generative,wang2022latent,mahapatra2022controllable}, or incorporated with textual prompts for accurate guidance \cite{zhang2023i2vgen,guo2023animatediff,xing2024dynamicrafter,huang2025step}.
 For clarity, we explicitly refer to the latter as text-image-to-video (TI2V) generation following \cite{huang2025step,ni2024ti2v}.

-To include additional image conditioning in video generation, the most widely-used approach is finetuning pretrained T2V model with paired texts, images and videos.
+To include extra image conditioning in video generation, the most widely-used approach is finetuning pretrained T2V model with paired texts, images and videos.
 However, the prohibitive demands of high-quality data and computing resources, and the risks of involving unexpected bias from the data during finetuning impede the development of TI2V models.
 Moreover, as shown in Fig. \ref{fig:i2v_tasks}, off-the-shelf TI2V models can only apply the image conditioning setting pre-defined during training (\textit{e.g.}, image animation \cite{guo2023animatediff,zhang2024pia,chen2024livephoto} and video frame interpolation \cite{sim2021xvfi,reda2022film}), lacking sufficient flexibility in the number and positions of condition images.
-Any changes in the conditioning setting (\textit{e.g.}, changes of image numbers or positions) require re-training of the entire model.
-To avoid the computing overhead and undesired bias of finetuning, training-free image conditioning approaches are promising solutions to incorporate flexible visual guidance into off-the-shelf T2V models.
+Any changes in the conditioning setting require re-training of the entire model.
+To avoid the computing overhead and undesired bias of finetuning, training-free image conditioning approaches are promising solutions to incorporate flexible visual control into off-the-shelf T2V models.

 Prior to our work, recent studies have been conducted on training-free controllable video generation with various conditions \cite{kara2024rave,khachatryan2023text2video,zhou2024storydiffusion,hou2025training,liang2025looking,liang2025movie}.
 For training-free image conditioning, the previous methods either synthesize only one video frame in one denoising pass, making it inefficient in inference \cite{ni2024ti2v}, or fill in the missing video frames between two bounded images solely based on visual cues, losing semantic control of generated frames in between \cite{feng2024explorative}.
 Similar to finetuned TI2V models, they are also only capable of following pre-defined conditioning settings, and still short of flexibility for image conditioning.
 These inevitable deficiencies make the existing training-free methods suboptimal for TI2V generation problem, thus demanding more efforts and novel solutions.